Neighborhood Profiles Workflow

 • Neighborhood Profiles

 1. Start by checking the message text that can be seen in the middle of the screen.
-If you have not completed the previous phenotyping step, this message will appear as the following.
+If you have not previously completed the phenotyping step, a message will appear as the following.

 'Neighborhood Profiles Step 0'

-1. If you have finished the phenotying step, the middle message text should look like the following.
+2. If you have finished the phenotyping step, the middle message text should look like the following.
 This means the app is ready to be used for processing Neighborhood Profiles.

 'Neighborhood Profiles Step 1'

-1. Begin the Cell Counts/Area Analysis by clicking the button at the top of the page.
+3. Begin the cell density analysis by clicking the button Perform Cell Density Analysis.
 This process will take varying amounts on time depending on the size of your dataset, the size of your images, and the number of phenotypes you have selected in the phenotyping step.
-For a dataset of 48k cells, and 8 phenotypes, this process takes approximately 5min.
+For a dataset of 48k cells, and 8 phenotypes, this process takes approximately 1 min.
 When this step has completed correctly, you will see a message in the middle of the screen that reads as the following:

 'Neighborhood Profiles Step 2'

-1. Next, begin the UMAP Analysis by clicking the button at the top of the page.
+4. Next, begin the UMAP Analysis by clicking the button Perform UMAP Analysis.
 Running the UMAP decomposition will take varying amounts on time depending on the size of your dataset, the size of your images, and the number of phenotypes you have selected in the phenotyping step.
 For a dataset of 48k cells, and 8 phenotypes, this process takes approximately 1 min.
 When this step has completed correctly, you will see a message in the middle of the screen that reads as the following:

 'Neighborhood Profiles Step 3'

-1. Finally, we can begin the process of clustering the results of the UMAP.
+5. Finally, begin the process of clustering the results of the UMAP.
 At the lower part of the analysis section, select a number of clusters to use for the k-means clustering algorithm.
 Once a number is selected, click on the button to Perform Clustering Analysis.
-This step is the fastest, and depending on the number of cells in your datasets, this should take under 1 min to run.
+This step is the slowest, and depending on the number of cells in your datasets, could take over 1 min to run.
 When its complete, the user should see be able to see the scatter below populated and colored by cluster, and the Neighborhood Profiles line plots populated and drawn for the phenotypes included in each cluster.

-2. In the clusters figure, observe that any time you can swap back and forth between plot the colors of the scatter plot by the Cluster label or by the Phenotype label.
+6. In the Clusters Plot, notice this figure can swap its categorical colors to show the the Cluster label or by the Phenotype label.
 You can also progress through all the images that are included in your dataset and see how the clusters have partitioned individual tissues samples

 'Neighborhood Profiles Clusters Plot'

-1. In the Neighborhood Profiles Line plot, the user can observe the make up (profiles) of each of the clusters (neighborhoods) created by the K-means clustering algorithm.
-These line plots show the density measurement of the number of cells for a given phenotype (counts /mm2) within different annuli surrounding the cells of that given cluster.
-The user can swap between different clusters by selecting them from the drop down menu.
-All figures are scaled to fit on the same axes, and as such any one phenotype from any one cluster might contribute more to the overall scale of these line plots.
+7. The Neighborhood Profiles line plot, shows the make up (profiles) of each of the clusters (neighborhoods) created by the k-means clustering algorithm.
+These line plots show the mean density measurement of the number of cells for a given phenotype (counts /mm2) within different annuli surrounding the cells of that given cluster.
+The error bars are the Standard Error of the Mean (SE).
+Different clusters can be selected from the drop down menu.
+All figures are scaled to fit on the same axes, and as such, any one phenotype from any one cluster might contribute more to the overall scale of these line plots.
 As is often case, there are many cells (often the majority) that are assigned to the ‘Other’ phenotype.
 When this other category dwarfs the other phenotypes, it might be helpful to hide the ‘Other’ phenotype from the figure.
 This can be done in the Options menu seen in the second image below.
-This action can be similarly done for the ‘No Cluster’ cluster if that has been created in your workflow.
-As you test differences in your UMAP results as a factor of the k-means cluster size, your Neighborhood Profiles line plots will change, giving the user an opportunity to tune and test their assumptions of the data.
+As you test differences in your UMAP results as a factor of the k-means cluster size, your Neighborhood Profiles line plots will change, you an opportunity to tune and test your experimental assumptions.

 'Neighborhood Profiles Line Plot'